 The list of things I threw into the toilet today after I went to the bathroom but before I flushed.

 - A toy dinosaur

 And then daddy wouldn’t read me any stories at nap time.

-Dalen called the house during our walk to see if we wanted to meet her in Edina for lunch.
+Dalen called the house during Helena’s and my walk to see if we wanted to meet her in Edina for lunch.
 She had to spend the day at school setting up her room.
-Helena dialed the phone today (with me reading off the phone number) to call Dalen.
+Helena dialed the phone today (with me reading off the phone number) to call Dalen back.

 Dalen answered the phone with a “Hello?” and Helena, a little nervous, mumbled something unintelligible.
 I couldn’t understand what she said, and I was right next to her.
 As comfortable as she is around other kids (she frequently asks kids that she doesn’t know “Do you want to be my friend?”), she is terrible around adults and on the phone.